felipeserna/holbertonschool-interview/0x17-find_the_loop/README.md

 * You are not allowed to use `malloc`, `free` or arrays
 * You can only declare a maximum of two variables in your function

-Note: In order to compile the main file, you are provided with a "static library".
+Note: In order to compile the main file, you are provided with a "static library (link on the Intranet)".
 This library won’t be used during the correction; Its only purpose is for testing.
 ```
 alexa@ubuntu:~/0x17-find_the_loop$ cat 0-main.c
 #include <stdlib.h>